-Greens likely to be in Austria’s next coalition government
+Austria’s Kurz, Greens agree on new coalition government

 The two parties have a combined 97 seats in Austria’s 183-seat parliament.
 Kurz’s return to power would see him take back the title of the world’s youngest sitting head of government from new Finnish Prime Minister Sanna Marin, who is 34.

+If the Green party’s delegates formally approve the coalition deal at their party convention on Saturday, the new government could be sworn in as early as next week.
+It would be the first time that the conservative People’s Party and the Greens form a government in Austria.

-Assuming the coalition talks are successful, the new Austrian government is likely to be significantly different from Kurz’s previous alliance with the far-right Freedom Party.
+The new Austrian government is likely to be significantly different from Kurz’s previous alliance with the far-right Freedom Party.

 Kurz led a coalition with the Freedom Party for 17 months until May, when a video showing then-Freedom Party leader Heinz-Christian Strache offering favors to a purported Russian investor prompted Kurz to pull the plug.